Hendon Dock Junction Bridge: Sunderland Docks

 Sunderland South Docks were built on the south bank, near the mouth of the River Wear.
-From 1850, first the basin of Hudson Dock was built, extended southwards as Hudson Dock South from 1853, then Hendon Dock beyond, built from 1864.
+From 1850, the basin of Hudson Dock was built, extended southwards as Hudson Dock South from 1853, then Hendon Dock beyond, built from 1864.
 The main access to these docks was from their opening to the River Wear at the northern end of Hudson.
 The entrance was through a half-tide basin and a set of dock gates, crossed by the Gladstone Bridge.
 This was a small wrought-iron Howe truss swing bridge, built by Hawks, Crawshay and Sons of Gateshead, and is still in use.

-Hendon Dock was connected to the south of Hudson Dock South by a small channel with a pair of opposed dock gates, these could hold back a difference of water level in either direction.
-This was crossed by a single-span swing bridge, of around 100 ft span.
+Hendon Dock was connected to the south of Hudson Dock South by a small channel with a pair of opposed dock gates, which could hold back a difference of water level in either direction.
+This was crossed by a single-span swing bridge, of around 100 feet.
 This was hydraulically powered and had been built by William Armstrong of Newcastle.

 Dock expansion

-After WWII, the dock opening was to be widened from 60 to 90 ft and so a new bridge was needed.
+After WWII, the dock opening was to be widened from 60 to 90 ft, and so a new bridge was needed.
 The roadway across was also widened.
-The original bridge had been a steel plate girder swing bridge, swinging open in a quarter circle from a vertical axis on the East, seaward, side of the dock.
+The original bridge had been a steel plate girder swing bridge, swinging open in a quarter circle from a vertical axis on the East, seaward side of the dock.
 As the new channel was wider, a two-section bridge would now be easier than such a wide single opening span.